-- Introduction to Planning and Facilitating Effective Meetings, coast.noaa.gov/data/digitalcoast/pdf/effective-meetings.pdf - Gather: The Art & Science of Effective Convening, spencer.org/sites/default/files/pdfs/GATHER.pdf
+- Introduction to Planning and Facilitating Effective Meetings, coast.noaa.gov/data/digitalcoast/pdf/effective-meetings.pdf - Gather: The Art & Science of Effective Convening, assets.rockefellerfoundation.org/app/uploads/20130626174021/Gather-The-Art-and-Science-of-Effective-Conveing.pdf

-WORK SESSION 1 - PROVIDE INTRODUCTION AND FRAMEWORK
+WORK SESSION 1 - PROVIDE INTRODUCTION AND FRAMEWORK, & ASSESS COMMUNITY VULNERABILITY

-This first work session should be considered the project kick off meeting.
-During this work session, the working group will discuss overall project objectives and individual roles, an overview of the risk assessment and data collection process, and will begin developing a stakeholder engagement strategy.
-The results of this meeting will shape the working group's development of the risk assessment, which will be developed after this work session.
+This first work session should be considered the project kick off for the working group.
+During this work session, the working group will discuss overall project objectives and individual roles, an overview of the risk assessment and data collection process and will begin developing a stakeholder engagement strategy.
+Following the initial framing of the project, the working group will assess community vulnerability and develop problem statements, which will be used in subsequent work sessions to identify specific planning implementation tools.
+The results of this meeting will also shape the development of the risk assessment, which will be developed after this work session.

-The first work session should occur during the first month of the project.
+The first work session should occur during the first couple of months of the project.

-- Sign-in Sheet - Agenda - Handout 1 hazard frequency and severity chart - Handout 2 Initial data collection checklist - Handout 3 HIRA summary outline and responsibilities
+- Sign-in Sheet - Agenda - Handout 1 Hazard frequency and severity chart - Handout 2 HIRA summary outline and responsibilities - Handout 3 Initial data collection checklist - Handout 4 Identifying community assets - Handout 5 Developing problem statements based on HIRA

-Supporting materials (e.g., agenda, handouts, etc.) for Work Session 1 are provided at the end of this work session description.
+Supporting materials (e.g., agenda, handouts, etc.) for Work Session 1 are provided in the Appendix.